turingschool/backend-curriculum-site/module2/lessons/authentication.md

 * explain the use of Authentication and why it's important
 * implement Authentication using BCrypt
 * utilize Sessions in a Rails app
-* Utilize `helper_method` for use in views and controllers
+* Utilize `helper_method` in ApplicationController for use in views and controllers

 ## Vocabulary
 * authentication
 * session
 * hash
 * helper_method
-* current_user

 ## Warm Up

-* What is the purpose of authentication?
-When might you use it?
-* What is a session?
-How do you use one in Rails?
+* What is a cookie?
+What is a session?
-* What attributes did you give a user?
-* What controller actions did you have for User?
-* How did you handle logging a user in?
+* How could we use sessions to implement authentication?

 ## Overview